SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-09-fda-evusheld.md

 the first few times I tried to type it.
 Terrible name, but then all drug names are terrible to some degree.)

-Now, I'd never heard of this.
+Now, I'd never heard of this!
 It's not like I spend my time browsing [ClinicalTrials.gov](https://www.ClinicalTrials.gov), but I like to think I have _some_ idea what's [In the Pipeline](https://www.science.org/blogs/pipeline).
 So to have this pop up was a pleasant surprise.